 I don’t fit with “conservative,” “fundamental” Christianity–when not wearing a dress, it’s likely to be a leather jacket and jeans.
 It is my heartfelt conviction that tough and cute go perfectly together in a wardrobe.
 My biker-chick boots have little hearts in the tread pattern.
 This is heresy either way you look at it.

 The staunch seem to believe I’m of the Antichrist too.
-I should probably fear what this means for my husband’s Bible conference involvement.
-Perhaps if I put on a meek face.
+Perhaps if I put on a meek face?

-But I’m not very good at the cultural version of complementarianism either.
+But I’m not very good at the religious-cultural version of complementarianism either.
 I hear I’m supposed to be quiet; not engage men in theology talk in case I accidentally teach them something; clean the house; and not think very much about things not pertaining to child-raising and husband-serving.
-(For those on Twitter…yes, my fridge still needs cleaning.
-Thank you, whoever spilled such a fine mix of pickling juice and homemade relish.)

 From what I can tell in my confusion, I don’t suit the various Christian cultural fads because I like hanging out with secular people (bad conservative!) without going along with secular behaviour (bad emerger!).
 I think it’s gross and pathetic for Christians to get drunk, when the Scripture they claim to be inspired by says outright not to.
 But I did my time walking wasted friends around the high-school hallways to sober up before class, and a glass of wine or a stout British half-pint doesn’t scare me.